AanshDevpura/QuoteProject/README.md

 Users can input their own text to bypass Image to Text.

-## Users can filter quotes by popularity and modify temperature for llama3.
+Users can filter quotes by popularity and modify temperature for llama3.

-title: QuoteProject
-emoji: 📈
-colorFrom: yellow
-colorTo: gray
-sdk: gradio
-sdk_version: 4.37.2
-app_file: app.py
-pinned: false

----

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference